-This resource may be used as a self-guided study, as a group study, and as a ready reference for the session's reflection.
-For a self-guided study, start at the beginning, reading the articles and completing the activities at your pace, perhaps meeting regularly with a friend or two.
+This resource may be used as a self-guided study, as a group study, and as a ready reference.
+For a self-guided study, you can start at the beginning, reading the articles and completing the activities at your pace, perhaps meeting regularly with a friend or two.
 For a group study, suggested lesson plans are offered (see p.
-85).
-Session members also can use this resource to inform their ongoing ministry.
+83).
+Even longtime deacons can use this resource to inform their ongoing ministry.